“Personally, I’m always ready to learn— although I do not always like being taught.” −Winston Churchill, To the House of Commons, 4 Nov. 1952

 - What do you plan to do after you graduate?
 (High School)

 You may not want to use all of these questions, but you could pick a few to ask your students.
 Remember that the learner profile survey should be accessible to students so they can easily update it often.
-The student who likes one band this week might discover a new band over the weekend, likewise yesterday’s astronaut might want to be a video game developer today.
+The student who likes one band this week might discover a new band over the weekend; likewise, yesterday’s astronaut might want to be a video game developer today.

 When you ask elementary students questions like, “What do you want to be when you grow up?” you should expect some creative answers.
 They don’t have to identify careers.
-You might get answers like a princess, a mom, a superhero, a cowboy, or an astronaut.
+You might get answers like a princess, a superhero, or an astronaut.
 You might also have students who give you answers like primatologist or paleontologist.
 In either case, you can use these interests to guide younger students.
 Table 4.3 considers how you might teach a small-group math lesson to a group that contains two princesses, two superheroes, and a paleontologist.

 For this example, we have chosen a Common Core Math standard and then adapted it to meet student interests.
 In practice, we would meet with a small group of students and use their interests to help determine the context of the problems.
 In a group of 5 students that has two princesses, two superheroes, and a paleontologist, we would share at least one problem for each kind of interest.